j9recurses/calculatorApp/README.md

 the result screen to decrease in size or the digits won't be visible to the user.
-To handle this, I made a directive that handles the font and padding resize.
+To handle this, I made a directive that handles the font and padding resizing.

 ###Overall App Structure
 I divided all my views, filters, directives, services controllers